-- More feedback for reviewers: While a request for feedback was less common in 2016 than in 2014, some reviewers suggested more personal feedback from the reviewed doctors about how they could improve and what helped. - Time demands: Completing travel to and from the reviewed doctor and conducting the practice visit in a single day was demanding for some of the reviewers.
-They suggested when there was a significant amount of travel required, extra time and overnight accommodation could be appropriate.
+- Ensure a training session is attended before starting as a reviewer - Regular reviewer meetings: Ensure reviewer meetings are held annually. - More feedback for reviewers on RPR: Some reviewers suggested more personal feedback from the reviewed doctors about how they could improve their skills as reviewers and what helped the RPR process be successful for the doctors being reviewed. - More feedback for reviewers on reporting concerns: It was suggested that bpacnz could provide feedback to reviewers about any concerns they raised so they would know if their concern was valid and what is expected in this area. - Time demands: Completing travel to and from the reviewed doctor and conducting the practice visit in a single day was demanding for some of the reviewers.
+They suggested when there was a significant amount of travel required, extra time and overnight accommodation could be appropriate. - Increased fee: Some reviewers felt that the time needed to complete some reviews was too much for the pay they received.